-a.
-One member elected by and from the professional staff reporting within the area of institutional advancement advancement e.
-One member selected by and from the Alumni Association f.
-One member selected by and from the Cortland College Foundation g.
+- a.
+One member elected by and from the professional staff reporting within the area of institutional advancement - b.
+Two members elected by and from the academic faculty, including librarians - c.
+One member elected by and from management/confidential - d.
+One member elected by and from the classified staff reporting within the area of institutional advancement - e.
+One member selected by and from the Alumni Association - f.
+One member selected by and from the Cortland College Foundation - g.
 One student member.